 Tangerine was launched in Canada in 1997 as ING Direct, and was acquired by Scotiabank in 2012, when it’s name was changed to Tangerine.
 It is the largest direct bank in Canada with assets of $4 billion.

 Like any mutual fund, Tangerine mutual funds are a pooled investment product, which means many investors buy small slices of the mutual fund.
-Here’s how they work.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Here’s how they work.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 How do Tangerine mutual funds work?